-How can museum collect for the future and represent the 'now'?
-Do we have the objectivity to identify and select the items which will define our society for future generations?
+This conference will explore how museum can collect for the future and represent the 'now', and whether we have the objectivity to identify and select the items which will define our society for future generations.

 We live in a period of unparalleled human consumption making the decision about what to preserve from our lives - and what to discard - increasingly difficult.
 Ironically, despite the unprecedented material abundance of our age, significant aspects of contemporary life are happening in a virtual world which most museums are still struggling to document and record.

 While museums seek to remain relevant, for many, their collections and collecting practices remain rooted in the past.
 Museums see themselves as egalitarian and democratic institutions, but this is not always reflected in their collections and the way they collect.